ToxMate : A ViewPoint innovation

 ToxMate, developed by ViewPoint, is a station made to continuously detect the impact of micropollutants in the water of urban and industrial treatment plants, or drinking stations.
 Tested and proven in WWTPs, its ease of use and autonomy make ToxMate an optimal solution for real-time water quality monitoring

-ToxMate measures the impact of the presence of chemical pollutants on living organisms.
-The three species of aquatic invertebrates in the station react to a wide variety of toxic substances and constitute reliable and efficient bioindicators of the level of water pollution.
+ToxMate measures the real-time impact of the presence of chemical pollutants on living organisms.
+Unlike trout or minnows, the three species of aquatic invertebrates present in the station (gammarids, radix and leeches) react to a wide variety of toxic substances and constitute reliable and efficient bio-indicators of the level of water pollution.
 The tests carried out on site have demonstrated the sensitivity of ToxMate to cocktail and recombination effects, where physico-chemical sensors only target a small part of the molecules present in the water.

 ToxMate functional diagram